Philippines national volleyball teams in AVC and FIVB club tournaments

 The Philippine National Volleyball Federation sent representative teams in the 2021 Asian Men's and Women's Club Volleyball Championships under the name of Rebisco and Choco Mucho, brands of its sponsor Republic Biscuit Corporation.
 The teams don't belong to a domestic league with its players derived from the pool of the Philippine men's and women's national teams.

+The men's team will play as a club again representing the Philippines at the 2025 AVC Men's Volleyball Nations Cup.

 History

 PSL All Stars

 The Philippines under the previous national federation, Larong Volleyball sa Pilipinas (LVP) has been represented by non-club teams in official FIVB and AVC tournaments.
 Republic Biscuit Corporation which owns the Rebisco brand has been supporting Philippine volleyball since 2017.

 The PSL All-Stars, a selection team from players of the Philippine Super Liga, was the country's representative at the 2016 FIVB Volleyball Women's Club World Championship in Metro Manila rather than a regular club side.
 That team played as "PSL-F2 Logistics Manila" which finished last among 8th teams in that tournament.
 The team featured again in the 2017 Asian Women's Club Volleyball Championship as "Rebisco-PSL Manila" due to a sponsorship deal with Republic Biscuit.
 The team likewise finished last at 8th place.
 The selection team has also participated in other tournaments in Thailand and the PSL Super Cup.